laminseima/laminseima.github.io/index.md

 ---
 layout: page
 title:  Lamin Seima
-subtitle: Hi!, don't hesitate, come on in pals :)
+subtitle: Hi!, don't hesitate, come on in 0_0
 ---

 Welcome to the online home of Lamin Seima.